MicrosoftDocs/powerbi-docs/powerbi-docs/service-embed-secure.md

 ---
 title: Embed a report in a secure portal or website
-description: With the Power BI secure embed feature, you can enable users to easily and securely embed reports in internal web portals.
+description: The Power BI embeds feature enables users to easily and securely embed reports in internal web portals.
 author: rkarlin
 ms.author: rkarlin
 manager: kfile